Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 Tools and materials needed

-Special tools and materials are needed to professionally drill and tap Cast Iron.
+Can You Drill and Tap Cast Iron, Special tools and materials are needed to professionally drill and tap Cast Iron.
 Let’s explore what’s essential!

 • Taps: Cobalt steel taps are great for clean threading in Cast Iron.
 It’s important to pick the correct size tap for the desired threads.